 SPECIAL CIRCUMSTANCES: We are not aware of any special currency or customs circumstances for this country.

-Disaster Preparedness: Preparation for natural disasters is essential in El Salvador, which has significant seismic activity, seven active volcanoes, a coastline vulnerable to hurricanes and tsunamis, and a rainy season that can produce severe flooding and mudslides.
+Disaster Preparedness: Preparation for natural disasters is essential in El Salvador, which has significant seismic activity, six active volcanoes, a coastline vulnerable to hurricanes, and a rainy season that can produce severe flooding and mudslides.

 Over the years, heavy rain has caused severe flooding and triggered landslides that critically damaged roads, bridges, and houses, killing scores of people, leaving thousands more homeless, and destroying crops and towns.

 Close to 2,000 tremors affect El Salvador every year.
 Seismic tremors measuring over 5.0 on the Richter scale occur on a regular basis.
-These tremors usually cause little damage, but major earthquakes have killed thousands of people and destroyed hundreds of thousands of homes in recent years.
+These tremors usually cause little damage, but major earthquakes have killed thousands of people and destroyed hundreds of thousands of homes.

 General information about natural disaster preparedness is available from the U.S. Federal Emergency Management Agency (FEMA).
 Additional information in Spanish about earthquakes (sismos) and other natural disasters in El Salvador can be found on the Government of El Salvador’s web page.

 LGBT RIGHTS: There are no legal restrictions on same-sex sexual relations or the organization of LGBT events in El Salvador.
-However, there is widespread official and societal discrimination based on sexual orientation in employment, access to health care, and identity documents.
-Public officials, including the police, have reportedly engaged in violence and discrimination against sexual minorities.
+There is, however, widespread discrimination based on sexual orientation in employment, access to health care, and identity documents.
+Public officials, including the police, have reportedly engaged in violence and discrimination against LGBT persons.
 For more detailed information about LGBT rights in El Salvador, you may review the State Department’s Country Reports on Human Rights Practices for 2013.
 For further information on Lesbian, Gay, Bisexual and Transgender (LGBT) travel, please read our LGBT Travel Information page.

 ACCESSIBILITY: While in El Salvador, individuals with disabilities may find accessibility and accommodation very different from what you find in the United States.
 The law prohibits discrimination against persons with physical and mental disabilities in employment, education, access to health care, or the provision of other state services.
 According to the National Council for Comprehensive Attention to Persons with Disability (CONAIPD), the government does not allocate sufficient resources to enforce these prohibitions effectively, particularly in education, employment, and transportation, and does not effectively enforce legal requirements for access to buildings, information, and communications for persons with disabilities.
 There are almost no access ramps or provisions for the mobility of persons with sight and hearing disabilities.

-There are few private and no public hospitals that meet commonly-accepted standards in the U.S. The Embassy recommends that private hospitals be used only for emergency care to stabilize a condition prior to returning to the United States for definitive evaluation and treatment.
+There are few private and no public hospitals that meet U.S. commonly-accepted standards.
+The Embassy recommends that private hospitals be used only for emergency care to stabilize a condition prior to returning to the United States for definitive evaluation and treatment.
 Private hospitals and physicians expect up-front payment (cash or, for hospitals, credit card) for all bills as there are no hospitals or medical offices who will bill U.S. insurance companies.

 Priority Ambulance (503-2264-7911) is the only private ambulance service with a fleet of vehicles in San Salvador that has trained personnel and medical equipment to manage emergencies.
 The response time is often less than ideal because of the heavy traffic in San Salvador.
-Therefore, whenever possible, people should transport themselves directly to the hospital by private vehicle.
+Therefore, it is often quicker for people to transport themselves directly to the hospital by private vehicle.